maziac/DeZog/design/Disassembly.md

 The history is independent of the StepHistory so that is is filled even if StepHistory is not available.
 Also the size can be adjusted independently.
 Size is about 20 entries.
+This list of addresses is concatenated with the address from the call stack.
-Before a disassembly is done the list is filtered by current banking, i.e. only addresses are used that ae currently reachable.
+Before a disassembly is done the list is filtered by current banking, i.e. only addresses are used that are currently reachable.

 This list of addresses is used for fetching the memory (+100 byte for each address) and past to the disassembly.
 (Note: the disassembly only works on 64k.)